claudio4/MinecraftServerTelegramAlert/README.md

 # MinecraftServerTelegramAlert
-This project was created quickly for a friend, it should work fine but it is not recommended reutilize the source code cause of it has a bad code quality.
+This project was created quickly to help a friend.
+While it should work as intended, the code quality is not up to standard.
+Reusing the source code is not recommended.

 ## Instalation